massi-brero/extractor-tool-evaluator/manual.md

 The gold standard can also be stores in the two ways mentioned above.
 But the annotations will be stored in the TREC qrel file format.

 There is no need to create a tables or the database structure.
 This will be done automatically by the hibernate persistance module.

+#### 2.0.1 Start the application ####

+To start the application:
+1. Build Maven main module
+2. cd into ~/{path-to-the-project}/extractor_benchmarker/frontend-console
+3. Execute mvn exec:java -Dexec.mainClass=\"de.mbrero.see.console.App\

+Then the prompt _$ses_ will appear.
+You can axit the application with _exit_.

+(Note: This way to start the app is prone to changes).

 ### 2.1 Set-up ###
 If the requirements mentioned in the [according chapter]() are met there is only one more thing to do: entering the credentials for the MySQL database in the hibernate configuration file {your-SEE-project-root}/src/main/resources/hibernate.cfg.xml: